-The internet is a vast sea of content and the competition is fierce and sometimes unbeatable.
+The internet is a vast sea of content and the competition is fierce and it often feels like the battle will never end.
 It’s not for the lack of trying that beating (or even competing against) the competition is difficult, but it’s the parameters in which we must compete that make getting ahead like climbing Mount Everest.

 If you’ve been around the internet for any extended amount of time you know that Google Search is king.
 Every website on Google must play by Google’s rules if they want their content to be included in search results.
 This sounds fairly simple, just follow the rules and you show up in search.
 But it’s not that simple and Google doesn’t make things easy for independent news sites with little to no budget.